New-Tryer/kahoot-bot-1/README.md

 # how does it works ?

-It opens kahoot on several tabs (by default 20) and select a random answer.
+It opens kahoot on several tabs (by default 20) and select random answers.

 # Can I change the number of bots ?